danomatika/PdParty/doc/guide/PdParty_User_Guide.md

     - **WebDAV**

       1. Enable the WebDAV server on the PdParty start screen on the device and connect to it using a file transfer program or the built in WebDAV support in some operating systems using the address below the WebDAV controls on the Start Screen.
-If you're using OSX or Linux on a local network, the *.local address should work, otherwise use the ip address (#.#.#.#).
+If you're using macOS or Linux on a local network, the *.local address should work, otherwise use the ip address (#.#.#.#).

-            *  **Mac OSX**: Finder can mount WebDAV server folders: Go->Connect to Server… CMD+K. Login as a Guest:
+            *  **macOS**: Finder can mount WebDAV server folders: Go->Connect to Server… CMD+K. Login as a Guest:

             <p align="center">
 	            <img src="https://raw.github.com/danomatika/PdParty/master/doc/guide/screenshots/finder_connect_to_server.png"/>